Lifting Equipment Checklist Template – LOLER

 Thorough Examination Reports

-The findings and outcomes of thorough examinations that have been carried out on lifting gear should be recorded as a formal statement in the competent person’s report.
-An initial through examination determines that a piece of equipment is safe to use and thorough examinations conducted at prescribed intervals through the service life of a piece of equipment are utilised to confirm that the lifting gear continues to be safe to use.
+The findings and outcomes of thorough examinations that have been carried out on lifting gear should use a LOLER inspection checklist and be recorded as a formal statement in the competent person’s report.
+An initial through examination using a LOLER checklist template determines that a piece of equipment is safe to use and thorough examinations conducted at prescribed intervals through the service life of a piece of equipment are utilised to confirm that the lifting gear continues to be safe to use.

 In practice, inspections are almost always carried out in between a thorough examination.
 As mentioned earlier, there are many factors which govern the relative frequency with which lifting equipment inspections should be carried out.
-These inspections may be daily, weekly or monthly etc to ensure that any defects are identified and rectified as soon as possible.
+These inspections may be daily, weekly or monthly to ensure that any defects are identified and rectified as soon as possible and records maintained in a lifting equipment register.